-You’ve been counting down for weeks: holidays are getting closer, and so is your date for visiting home!
-And you have all the feelings – stress, because you have to organize everything; excitement, because you see people you’ve only talked to on the phone for months; and nostalgia, cause if you’re coming home for, say, Christmas, you wonder if you’ll still experience and enjoy all those traditions you’ve lived in for many years.
+You’ve been counting down for weeks — holidays are getting closer, and so is your visit home!
+Inside, a well of feelings is coming up: stress from having to organise everything; excitement for seeing people you’ve only talked to on the phone for months; and nostalgia because if you’re coming home for, say, Christmas, then you wonder if you’ll still experience and enjoy all of your old traditions.

-But one thing you may not realize is that, when you get home, it isn’t really ‘home’ anymore.
-What’s home for you?
+But one thing you may not realise is that, when you get home, it isn’t really ‘home’ anymore.
+After all, what’s home for you?

 For me, it is the place where I can relax.
-Where I am in control, where I can’t be bored, cause I’ve created an environment and a network that works for me; where I’m leading the life, and not depending on others to lead it.
+It’s where I am in control, where I can’t be bored because I’ve created an environment and a network that works for me.
+It’s where I’m leading the life, and not depending on others to lead it.

 So when I get ‘home’ (or better, where I was raised), I notice a few things:

-Everybody has some acquaintances they hang out with because they’re friends of friends, or because they’re in your same group of people, or because you’re obliged to see somehow.
+Everybody has some acquaintances they hang out with because they’re friends of friends, or because you’re in your same group of people, or because you’re somehow obliged.

 When you come back to visit, though, your time is limited, and you’ve got to see so many relatives and friends that you have to prioritise!
 Essentially, cut out the niceties — and just see the people you really care about!

 This is not a holiday.
-Sure, you’re not working, but you’re not visiting an exciting new place either, and you actually experience A LOT of pressure from all the commitments you have.
-So make sure you have some quiet too, especially if you’ve gotten used to living alone and suddenly you’re surrounded by people 24/7.
+Sure, you’re not working, but you’re not visiting an exciting new place either.
+In fact, you’re possibly experiencing A LOT of pressure from all the commitments you have.
+So make sure you have some quiet too, especially if you’ve gotten used to living alone and suddenly are surrounded by people 24/7.

-4- Life here goes on with or without you!
+Life here goes on, with or without you!

-Everyone’s happy at the idea of you being back, but that doesn’t mean they have or will put life on hold for you.
-This can come as a hard realization if you try to meet people who also already have plans of their own, work, or family obligations.
+Everyone’s happy at the idea of you being back but that doesn’t mean they have to, or will put life on hold for you.
+This can come as a hard realisation if you try to meet with people who already have plans of their own, work, or family obligations.

-My advice is: make your availability known in advance; try to plan few, big get-togethers with several people, and confirm them well before your arrival; don’t take it personal if some of these fall through, especially if you’re from a culture where organization isn’t as high a priority as in the Netherlands!
+My advice is: make your availability known in advance, try to plan few big get-togethers, and confirm them well before your arrival.
+Don’t take it personally if some of these fall through, especially if you’re from a culture where planning isn’t as high a priority as in the Netherlands!

-What do you experience returning home as an expat?
-Let us know in the comments!
+What do you experience when returning home as an expat?
+Tell us in the comments below!